-- 8 In order to provide an overview of particle hygroscopicity, average GF-PDFs were calculated - 9 for each continuous measurement year (2011 and 2012).
-As observed in several studies (see - 10 e.g. Swietlicki et al. (2008) and references therein), there is a distinct increase in - 11 hygroscopicity with increasing particle diameter (Figure 2a).
-Nucleation mode particles have - 12 average GF values of around 1.1-1.2, while particles in the Aitken mode cover a larger range - of GFs and show more variability than those in the nucleation mode.
-In 2011, the GF peaks at - around 1.1, and in 2012 it has increased to about 1.2.
-Finally, accumulation mode particles - 15 cover GFs from less than 1.0 to over 2.2 and show more variability between 2011 and 2012. - In the accumulation mode, the GF-PDF is often bimodal with a first mode located close to 1.0 - and a second mode between 1.4 and 1.6. - 18 The size dependent hygroscopicity solely due to the aerosol composition can be addressed by - 19 plotting κ-PDFs as a function of particle diameter, calculated for 25, 35, 50, 75, 110 and 165 - 20 nm (Figure 2b) using the hygroscopicity distribution concept as described by Su et al. (2010). - Both in 2011 and 2012, the aerosol hygroscopicity is increasing with increasing particle size - independently of the Kelvin effect from 50 nm to larger sizes.
-There is also a tendency of the - 23 nucleation mode particles to be slightly more hygroscopic than the Aitken mode particles. - Years 2011 and 2012 are on average very similar, with more dispersion in the hygroscopicity - of the accumulation mode particles during 2012. - Seasonal variations in particle hygroscopicity were assessed using data from 2008, 2009, - 27 2010, 2011 and 2012.
-In 2008, data was only collected in September, while 2009 includes - winter and spring time measurements.
-In 2010, winter and autumn are represented, but neither - spring nor summer.
-In 2011 and 2012, measurements took place over all seasons.
-Winter at - 30 the pdD stretches from December to February, spring from March to May, summer from June - 31 to August and autumn from September to November.
+In order to provide an overview of particle hygroscopicity, average GF-PDFs were calculated for each continuous measurement year (2011 and 2012).
+As observed in several studies (see e.g. Swietlicki et al. (2008) and references therein), there is a distinct increase in hygroscopicity with increasing particle diameter (Fig. 2a).
+Nucleation mode particles have average GF values of around 1.1-1.2, while particles in the Aitken mode cover a larger range of GFs and show more variability than those in the nucleation mode.
+In 2011, the GF peaks at around 1.1, and in 2012 it has increased to about 1.2.
+Finally, accumulation mode particles cover GFs from less than 1.0 to over 2.2 and show more variability between 2011 and 2012.
+In the accumulation mode, the GF-PDF is often bimodal with a first mode located close to 1.0 and a second mode between 1.4 and 1.6.

+The size-dependent hygroscopicity solely due to the aerosol composition can be addressed by plotting κ -PDFs as a function of particle diameter, calculated for 25, 35, 50, 75, 110 and 165 nm (Fig. 2b) using the hygroscopicity distribution concept as described by Su et al. (2010).
+Both in 2011 and 2012, the aerosol hygroscopicity is increasing with increasing particle size independently of the Kelvin effect from 50 nm to larger sizes.
+There is also a tendency of the nucleation mode particles to be slightly more hygroscopic than the Aitken mode particles.
+Years 2011 and 2012 are on average very similar, with more dispersion in the hygroscopicity of the accumulation mode particles during 2012.